-- Assessing controls over identification, measurement and management of valuation risk, and evaluating the methodologies, inputs and assumptions used.
-The review also included comparisons of observable inputs against independent sources and externally available market data - Evaluating the assumptions and models used or re-performing independent valuation assessment to assess the reasonableness of the computed fair value, with the help of our own valuation specialist where required - Reviewing the appropriateness and adequacy of disclosures of fair value risks and sensitivities to reflect the Group's exposure to valuation risk
+We have reviewed and assessed the controls over identification, measurement and management of valuation risk, and evaluating the methodologies, inputs and assumptions used by the Group in determining fair values.
+We have also evaluated the assumptions and models used or performed an independent valuation to assess the reasonableness of the computed fair value with the help of our internal valuation specialist where required.
+The review also included testing of the evidence supporting significant unobservable inputs utilised in Level 3 measurements in the fair value hierarchy as outlined in Notes 35 and 36 to the financial statements, which included assessing management's valuation assumptions against independent price quotes, recent transactions and other verifiable supporting documentation.

+Additionally, we reviewed the adequacy of disclosures of fair value risks and sensitivities in Notes 35 and 36 to the financial statement to reflect the Group's exposure to valuation risk.